Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Introduction

 In Sec.\@~\ref{sec:SpinningBHs} we show the convergence with spectral collocation points of the spinning initial data to levels of accuracy acceptable for evolution.
 We compare waveforms from the new \hispid initial data to those of the standard spinning BY solution for $\chi=0.90$.
 We then evolve highly spinning BHs with $\chi=0.99$ from rest and discuss the results for the radiated energy and momenta as well as the horizon measures of mass and spin for the individual and final BHs.

-In Sec.\@~\ref{sec:BoostedBHs} we show the convergence with spectral collocation points of the initial data for nonspinning Lorentz boosted BHs.
+In Sec.\@~\ref{sec:BoostedBHs} we show the convergence with spectral collocation points of the initial data for nonspinning Lorentz-boosted BHs.
 We compare waveforms for our new initial data with the standard boosted BY solution in quasicircular orbit to highlight the benefits of the lower initial spurious radiation of our data.

-In Sec.\@~\ref{sec:spinningorbiting} We pursue the study of more generic spinning and orbiting black-hole-binary systems, including binaries with intrinsic spin-magnitude $\chi_i=0.95$.
-We perform two numerical evolutions at different initial separations and compare with those performed by the SXS collaboration finding excellent agreement for both the waveforms and the final remnant.
+In Sec.\@~\ref{sec:spinningorbiting} we pursue the study of more generic spinning and orbiting black-hole-binary systems, including binaries with intrinsic spin magnitude $\chi_i=0.95$.
+We perform two numerical evolutions at different initial separations and compare them with those performed by the SXS Collaboration finding excellent agreement for both the waveforms and the final remnant.

-In the Discussion Sec.\@~\ref{sec:discussion} we summarize the results and consider the next series of developments for initial data and evolution of BHBs.
+In the discussion in Sec.\@~\ref{sec:discussion} we summarize the results and consider the next series of developments for the initial data and evolution of BHBs.

-In the Appendices we study how the initial choice of the lapse and its subsequent gauge evolution~\cite{Alcubierre02b} affects the accuracy of the simulation at the typical marginal resolutions used to evolve highly spinning BHs, orbiting BHs, and in high energy head-on BH collisions.
-We also give the explicit definitions used to compute the ADM mass and momenta of our initial data.
+In the appendixes we study how the initial choice of the lapse and its subsequent gauge evolution~\cite{Alcubierre02b} affects the accuracy of the simulation at the typical marginal resolutions used to evolve highly spinning BHs, orbiting BHs, and in high-energy head-on BH collisions.
+We also give the explicit definitions used to compute the Arnowitt-Deser-Misner (ADM) mass and momenta of our initial data.

+Throughout this paper we use geometric units where $G=c=1$.
+The vacuum Einstein equations are scale invariant in the sense that if we rescale all masses, times, distances, momenta, etc., by the appropriate factor, we obtain an equivalent solution.
+In the case of a black-hole binary, this amounts to rescaling the total mass while keeping the mass ratio fixed, keeping the dimensionless spins fixed, and rescaling the momenta by the same factor as the masses.
+When reporting quantities with dimension, we rescale each by an appropriate power of an arbitrary positive constant $M$ (which has dimensions of mass).